Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 -------
 ## CTEs, Function, Stored procedures , Views
 - **CTEs**
  CTEs(veiw in memory) stands for Common Table Expressions, which is a temporary result set that is defined within the execution of a single SQL statement.
-In other words, CTEs allow you to create a named query that can be referenced multiple times within the same SQL statement.CTEs are not functions in the sense that they do not take input parameters or return values, and they do not encapsulate a block of code that can be called from different parts of your code.
+In other words, CTEs allow you to create a named query that can be **referenced multiple times** within the same SQL statement **unlike the subquery** that can be referneced **one time**.CTEs are not functions in the sense that they do not take input parameters or return values, and they do not encapsulate a block of code that can be called from different parts of your code.
  CTEs allow you to **simplify complex queries** by breaking them down into smaller, more manageable **readable** and **maintainable**.
 And increase the **performance**.
 ```sql
  WITH my_cte AS (